Juliaaaaa100/Book-Reviews-Search-App/README.md

     - CSS keyframes.

-# New York Times Book Reviews Search
+# Description of the Project

 This project allows you to search for a book name and its reviews from the New York Times API using the author's name.